eefth/f3-assignment/README.md

 # f3-assignment
 My name is Efthimios Efthimiou.
 I am new to go as my experience is 10 days old only.
 During that week, i saw how much exciting is to code with go.
-Comparing to java, a field that i work more than 10 years, i see that go is a more modern language, as less configuration is needed (e.g. maven, dependencies, spring e.t.c).
+Comparing to java, a field that i work more than 10 years, i see that go is a more modern language, also less configuration is needed (e.g. maven, dependencies, spring e.t.c).

 ## Project architecture
 Source code resides in 2 folders: app and client.
 The app folder contains the main method, which calls the functions existing in the client folder.